United States lighting energy policy: Compact fluorescent light bulbs

 Fluorescent lighting converts ultraviolet light to visible light.
 In order to produce ultraviolet light, electrons flow through the fluorescent lamp and collide with mercury atoms.
 The collision with mercury causes photons of UV light to be released; the UV light is then converted to visible light as it passes through the phosphor coating in the glass tube.

 The conversion process for fluorescent lighting is more efficient than the incandescent process, resulting in 25% of the total energy consumed used to generate light (compared to 5% for incandescent light bulbs) and a 10,000 hour lifetime.
 The complete compact fluorescent lamp (CFL) includes the Edison screwbase and plastic housing, the electronic ballast, and the fluorescent lamp which is formed into a spiral shape.
 Improvements in technology have allowed fluorescent lamps with color temperature and color rendition comparable to incandescent lighting.

 Compact fluorescent lamps are available in a variety of styles and shapes.
 Some have tubes and ballasts permanently connected, while others are separate allowing you to change the tube without changing the ballast.
 There are also CFLs enclosed in a glass globe, which look similar to conventional incandescent light bulbs.
 CFLs fit most fixtures designed for incandescent lamps, although only some can be dimmed.

+Light-emitting diodes (LEDs)

+Light emitting diode (LED) lamps are used for both general and special-purpose lighting.
+Their advantages over fluorescent bulbs are that they contain no mercury, they turn on instantly at any temperature, their extremely long lifetime is unaffected by cycling on and off, they have no glass to break, and they do not emit UV rays that fade colored materials.
+LED lamps radiate much less heat than other technologies, and can be either multi-directional or unidirectional, eliminating the need for a mirrored reflector in the bulb or fixture.
+LED lamps can emit saturated colored light.
+Disadvantages include spectrum limitations due to discrete emission colors.
+Their purchase cost has decreased steadily over the years and they are rapidly displacing compact fluorescents in the market.